rebane2001/aimobs/README.md

 # AIMobs
-AIMobs is a mod that lets you chat with Minecraft mobs and other entities by creating prompts and using the OpenAI API.
+AIMobs is a mod that lets you chat or talk with Minecraft mobs and other entities by creating prompts and using the OpenAI API.

 ### Requirements
 - Minecraft 1.19.4